-Roberto Martinez was most recently head coach of the Belgian national team.
+Roberto Martinez is the head coach of the Belgian national team.

 Martinez has enjoyed a meteoric start in management after being appointed by Swansea City in February, 2007.

 The promotion-winning Spaniard landed no fewer than four manager of the month accolades inside his first two years in the job - plus the LMA's League One manager of the year award.